-I was born to an amazing, Intrepid Mother who followed her heart and my Darling Dad who had itchy feet.
+I was born to an amazing, intrepid Mother who followed her heart and my Darling Dad who was one of the kindest men I have ever met.

-My parents were avid gardeners but had very different styles of gardening, Dad wanted everything to be in straight lines and Mom was more artistic in her placing of plants.
-It ended up with Dad being in charge of the kitchen garden and Mom the flowers.
+My parents were avid gardeners but had very different styles of gardening, Dad wanted everything to be in straight lines and Mum was more artistic in her placing of plants.

 On the Move (again)